Distribution of primes of split reductions for abelian surfaces

-\item We denote $p$ and $\ell$ as rational primes.
-We define $\pi(x)$ to be the number of primes $p$ such that $p$ is no larger than a positive real number $x>2$.
+\item We write $p$ and $\ell$ for rational primes.
+We denote by $\pi(x)$ the number of primes $p$ such that $p$ is no larger than a positive real number $x>2$.
 Recall the Prime Number Theorem asserts that

-where $\li (x)\coloneqq \int_{2}^x \frac{1}{\log t} \ d t$.
+where $\Li (x)\coloneqq \int_{2}^x \frac{1}{\log t} \ d t$.